microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/partner-security-partnersecurityscore-get.md

 ## Optional query parameters

-This method supports some of the OData query parameters to help customize the response.
-For general information, see [OData query parameters](/graph/query-parameters).

-Specifically, the `$expand` parameter is useful to retrieve optional properties like `requirements` or `history`.
+This method supports OData query parameters to customize the response.
+For example, the `$expand` parameter is useful to retrieve optional properties like **requirements** or **history**.See [OData query parameters](/graph/query-parameters) for more information and examples.

 ## Request headers